Professor Steve Draper

 In 2007 discussions between Clem, Steve and Marcus resulted in Clem undertaking the first drumming test to volitional exhaustion.
 Clem was asked to play along to a tempo set by a click track starting at 110bpm, increasing by 20bpm every 4 minutes.
 Volitional exhaustion was deemed to have taken place when Clem could no longer play along at the required tempo.
 Heart rate was recorded using a portable heart rate monitor, along with oxygen uptake via a breath by breath portable gas analyser.

-Clem performing drum test to exhaustion at Manchester Apollo.
+Clem performing incremental drum test to exhaustion.

 Following this test the introduction of a set drumming pattern, rather than playing along ‘freestyle’ to the set tempo, was introduced.
 This improved experimental control by decreasing the variability in drumming response to each set tempo.